-We wanted to have a place where we could put all the most fun, interesting and need-to-know facts about the German Shepherd dog breed.
+We wanted to have a place where we could put all the most fun, interesting and need-to-know facts about the German Shepherd dog breed in general.

 So, we thought, why not put together a big list of these German Shepherd facts and information for owners and GSD dog lovers (and for us!).